cosmos/sdk-tutorials/academy/xl-cosmjs/intro.md

 As the name suggests, CosmJS is a Typescript/JavaScript library.
 It helps developers integrate frontend user interfaces and backend servers with Cosmos blockchains that implement distributed applications.
 To many users, the "dApp" **is** the user interface, even though it is often delivered to the browser in a centralized, traditional way - relying on the DNS infrastructure and centralized web servers.

-This re-introduction of a degree of centralization is usually considered acceptable by most teams, provided that the important business logic of the system is enforced by a blockchain and it is not strictly necessary to use the provided user interface in order to use the dApp.
+This re-introduction of a degree of centralization is usually considered acceptable by most teams, provided that the important business logic of the system is enforced by a blockchain and provided it is not strictly necessary to use the provided user interface in order to use the dApp.
 As a general heuristic, offer a user interface as a convenience rather than a necessity.

 In general, user interfaces help users interpret the blockchain state, compose and sign transactions, and send them - all things that can potentially be accomplished by other less convenient methods.
 A user interface can be supported by servers or micro-services that also interact with the blockchain.